-- A. The purpose of the appeal and the recommendation requested of the Grievance Committee; - B. A verified statement that the Department Head and Assistant County Administrator have been consulted and have not responded or denied the grievance. - C. A statement whether the employee chooses to have the Grievance Committee hearing open or closed to the public; - D. A list of potential witnesses for the employee, with a short summary of testimony the witness is expected to provide; only the Grievance Committee may actually call witnesses; - E. A list and/or copy of documents known to the employee to contain relevant information regarding the matter grieved. - 2.3.1 The Human Resources Director (or designated representative) shall determine whether the appeal is in order and has been filed in a timely manner in accordance with this Section.
+- A. The purpose of the appeal and the recommendation requested of the Grievance Committee; - B. A verified statement that the Department Head and Assistant County Administrator have been consulted and have not responded or denied the grievance. - C. A statement whether the employee chooses to have the Grievance Committee hearing open or closed to the public. - D. A list of potential witnesses for the employee, with a short summary of testimony the witness is expected to provide; It is the grievant's responsibility to ask the potential witnesses to be available and present during the grievance hearing; however, it is within the sole discretion of the Grievance Committee whether it will call witnesses to provide statements or not during the hearing. - E. A list and/or copy of documents known to the employee to contain relevant information regarding the matter grieved. - 2.3.1 The Human Resources Director (or designated representative) shall determine whether the appeal is in order and has been filed in a timely manner in accordance with this Section.